 Internet memes may seem like nonsense, a complete waste of time.
 That they’re something for people with nothing to do but to surf the net all day.
-But in actuality, these internet memes are big business.
+But in actuality, these memes are big business.
 They shape popular culture, change the way we live our lives, and continually evolve with modern society today.

 What are Internet Memes and Why You Should Care

 An internet meme is a cultural phenomenon, spreading like a virus, traveling from one person to another swiftly until it takes on a life of its own.
 “Meme’ is pronounced as ‘meem’, which rhymes with ‘seem’ or ‘team’.
 Meme is a term coined by Richard Dawkins.

 Memes are usually jokes, urban legends, viral videos, funny pictures or contagious music.
 Memes today hugely influence modern language and culture.
 They shape how the youth, and the whole internet user population for that matter, live their lives.